Ingredients & Allergens

 For those with egg, dairy, soy, peanut, and tree nut allergies: Many of my confection recipes do not contain these ingredients; however, please be aware that while I thoroughly clean smallwares and do everything I can to prevent contact between egg/dairy/soy/peanut/tree nut-containing recipes, and those that do not have them in the recipes...
 I use common smallwares with recipes that contain these allergens.

-***About Caputo gluten-free flour.
-This product is becoming more popular in the gluten free world, but I will never use it.
-It is a wheat that has had the gluten removed, and has been deemed safe for celiac diets.
-However, it is NOT safe for anyone with wheat allergies, including myself.
-You can rest assured my baked goods will never contain any wheat or oat proteins (oat is my other food allergy), and are completely gluten-free, due to the protocol I carefully follow as discussed at length above,
+***About Fiorglut gluten-free flour and other deglutenized wheat starch.
+These products are becoming more popular in the gluten free world, but I will never use them.
+They are wheat products that have had the gluten removed, and have been deemed safe for celiac diets.
+However, they are NOT safe for anyone with wheat allergies, including myself.
+You can rest assured my baked goods will never contain any wheat or oat ingredients (oat is my other food allergy), and of course NO gluten of any type, and are completely gluten-free, due to the protocol I carefully follow as discussed at length above,